LATINO BOOK REVIEW

 Little Eyes | Samanta Schweblin

 In Samanta Schweblin’s novel Little Eyes, people around the world are delighted by a new technology bringing anonymous online relationships to a new level.
-Kentukis are small stuffed animals on wheels, like a furry robot pet—except behind their little eyes are live-streaming Continue reading...
+Kentukis are small stuffed animals on wheels, like a furry robot pet—except behind their little eyes are Continue reading...
 7/8/20

 Clap When You Land | Elizabeth Acevedo